Bloodborne Pathogens Program

 Implementation of the Bloodborne Pathogens Program is mandated by OSHA’s Bloodborne Pathogens Standard in 29 CFR 1920.1030.
 This standard was revised on January 18, 2001 to incorporate changes required by the Needlestick Safety and Prevention Act.
 This regulation applies to all personnel like to have occupational exposures to human blood and other potentially affected materials.

-Bloodborne pathogens are pathogenic microorganisms that are present in human blood and cause disease in humans.
+Bloodborne Pathogens: pathogenic microorganisms that are present in human blood and cause disease in humans.
 These pathogens include, but are not limited to:

-- Human Immumodeficiency Virus (HIV), which causes Acquired Immune Deficiency Syndrome (AIDS)
+- Human Immunodeficiency Virus (HIV), which causes Acquired Immune Deficiency Syndrome (AIDS)